rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 4 Errata.md

 Step 14:  If the paste does not paste correctly, open notepad on the Lab VM not the RDP session and paste the query into notepad.
 Copy and paste from notepad into the the RDP session

-# NOTE - Lab 8, 9 and 10 launch in a single lab environment - Do Note End between labs
+# NOTE - Labs 8, 9 and 10 launch in a single lab environment - Do Note End between labs ~150 Minutes (120)
+### Keep an eye on the lab timer.
+You will need to extend the lab at least once to complete

-## Lab 8 – Azure Monitor ~30 Minutes
+## Lab 8 – Azure Monitor

 Task 3: Enable the Log Analytics virtual machine extension <br>
 Step 1: Before beginning this task, ensure that the Log Analytics Workspace deployment has completed successfully, it should take 1-2 minutes<br>